Jotaro Kujo: Other appearances

 Jotaro appears in the live-action adaption of Diamond is Unbreakable, JoJo's Bizarre Adventure: Diamond Is Unbreakable Chapter I, portrayed by Yusuke Iseya.

-Jotaro is a playable character in the following games JoJo's Bizarre Adventure: All-Star Battle, it's remake JoJo's Bizarre Adventure: All-Star Battle R, and JoJo's Bizarre Adventure: Last Survivor.
+Jotaro is a playable character in the following games: JoJo's Bizarre Adventure (1993) for the Super Famicom, JoJo's Bizarre Adventure, JoJo's Bizarre Adventure: All-Star Battle, it's remaster JoJo's Bizarre Adventure: All-Star Battle R, and JoJo's Bizarre Adventure: Last Survivor.

 He also appears in the video game JoJo's Bizarre Adventure: Eyes of Heaven.
 In the story mode Jotaro and his allies, who had just defeated Dio, are attacked by friends and enemies who have either disappeared or died along the way.
 They are then approached by a young Robert E. O. Speedwagon, who possesses a piece of the Saint's Corpse that allows him to travel through time and space as well as vanquish the evil influence possessing the other characters.
 He leads Jotaro and his allies on a journey through time, space, and alternate universes, in order to stop another iteration of Dio.
-This alternate Dio defeated his timeline's version of the Joestars and has attained a Stand known as "The World: Over Heaven", which allows him to rewrite reality.
+This alternate Dio defeated his timeline's version of the Joestars and attained a Stand known as The World Over Heaven, which allows him to rewrite reality.
 Though Dio succeeds in absorbing the souls of the Joestar lineage and the Saint's Corpse parts, Jotaro manages to defeat him as his Stand develops the same powers since it is the same Stand as The World.
-After killing Heaven Ascension Dio, Jotaro uses his new powers to rewrite his timeline so that the Joestars and their allies who died in Parts 1-8 survived.
+After killing Dio once more, Jotaro uses his new powers to rewrite his timeline so that the Joestars and their allies who died in Parts 1-7 survived.
 He is also shown attempting to be a better father to Jolyne, even bringing her to Morioh with him during the events of Part 4.

 The character of Jotaro is also present in the Weekly Shōnen Jump crossover games Famicom Jump II: Saikyō no Shichinin, Jump Super Stars, Jump Ultimate Stars, and Jump Force.

 Jotaro in his Stone Ocean appearance and a limited starter pack with him and Jolyne as one character is one of the playable characters of Monster Strike, from July 15 to August 2, 2022 in a collaboration with the anime adaptation of Stone Ocean and in his Stardust Crusaders appearance is a playable character of Puzzle & Dragons in collaborations of the anime and the game's 10th anniversaries from December 26, 2022 to January 9, 2023.